halimahAkinoso/aws-bootcamp-cruddur-2023/journal/week1.md

 Use multi-stage building for a Dockerfile build

+Document the Notification Endpoint for the OpenAI Document Write a Flask Backend Endpoint for Notifications
+Write a React Page for Notifications
+	Run DynamoDB Local Container and ensure it works
+ Run Postgres Container and ensure it works

 Implement a healthcheck in the V3 Docker compose file Research best practices of Dockerfiles and attempt to implement it in your Dockerfile